datamllab/rlcard/docs/index.md

 # Overview
-The tool kit wraps each game by `Env` with easy-to-use interfaces.
+The toolkit wraps each game by `Env` with easy-to-use interfaces.
 Users can focus on algorithm design instead of game development.
 The following design principles are applied:
 * **Simple.** We make the interfaces straightforward and simple.
 Users can easily run one game and obtain the statistics of the game.
 * **Consistent.** All the games are implemented following the same logical pattern.
 The main classes/functions of each game share the same class/function name.
 Users can easily understand each game and modify the rules for research purpose.
 * **Reproducible.** Each environment can be seeded for reproducibility purpose.